ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 }
 ```

-In order to complete our schema we will make the `AssetPrice` entity a `Node` as well.
-In general not every time has to be a node.
-But parts of the graph that you want to be refetchable you need to make a node.
+To complete our schema, we will also make the `AssetPrice` entity a `Node`.
+In general, not every object type has to be a node.
+But for parts of the graph that you want to be refetchable, you need to implement the node interface.

 Create a new file called `AssetBySymbolDataLoader.cs` in the `DataLoader` directory and add the following code.